 Prevalence of tear increases with age.
-Most significant findings are impingement and "arc of pain" sign (pain during descent of abducted arm) 1.
-Supraspinatus weakness, night pain and weakness of external rotation (seen in infraspinatus tear) are also seen.
+Most significant findings are impingement and "arc of pain" sign (pain while lowering the abducted arm) 1.
+Supraspinatus weakness, night pain and weakness of external rotation (seen in infraspinatus tear) may also be present.

 - subacromial impingement

 - tendon degeneration